dmagunov/challenge/README.md

 # Challenge Monorepo

-I've decided to use my monorepo starter template for this project since it offers many reusable features.
-These include an API web server, linter configurations, formatters, and sharable components with a design system, type safe API client, and more.
+I've decided to use my personalmonorepo starter template for this project since it offers many reusable features.
+These include an API web server, linter configurations, formatters, sharable components with a design system, type safe API client, and more.

 <details>
 <summary><h2>Applications workspace</h2></summary>